aibazhang/aibazhang.github.io/md/nontech/personal_information_protection_exam.md

   - Article 2
     - "Process using individual numbers" is a personal information file that includes the individual number
     - Including other code
+- Only in case when individual number has been leaked, it can be changed
+- Notification card can not certificate a sub-agent
+- In some cases, Mayor of the City can change the indiviual number
+- Specific personal information can be continued to be retained, when an employee is not currently woriking
+- National Tax Agency could make the trade name or name of the organization public on the internet